Learn about actual and potential costs

 How risky is the supply chain?

 There is a moderate level of supply chain risk in the CMS market.
 CMS vendors procure chemicals from chemical wholesalers, which generally carry moderate risk despite their widespread scope and availability.
-Wholesalers present some risk because their suppliers, chemical manufacturers, are fewer in number and more sensitive to shocks in...
+Wholesalers present some risk because chemical manufacturers, which are their suppliers, are fewer in number and more sensitive to...
 Subscribe to learn more.